Typeform/button/README.md

 yarn start
 ```

-Demo implementation of the library will be served at http://localhost:9090
+Demo implementation of the library will be served at http://localhost:1337

 Or [open the demo in CodeSandbox](https://codesandbox.io/s/github/Typeform/button), directly in your browser.

+_Note:_ Examples with iframe only work on localhost.

 ## Development